Top 5 vice presidential debate moments between Pence, Harris

 "Is he only going to repeal part of the Trump tax cuts?"
 Pence asked.

 The exchange was emblematic of the polarized state of politics in 2020, with each side approaching the issue not just from completely different perspectives, but from a completely different set of facts.
-As Page tried to get the candidates to move on to talking about the climate, Pence and Harris continued to shoot barbs at each other over the Pence's claim that Biden would raise taxes as well as his claim that Biden would ban fracking.
+As Page tried to get the candidates to move on to talking about the climate, Pence and Harris continued to shoot barbs at each other over Pence's claim that Biden would raise taxes as well as his claim that Biden would ban fracking.

-"You're entitled to your own opinion but you're not entitled to your own facts," Pence repeated multiple times throughout the remainder of the debate.
+"You're entitled to your own opinion, but you're not entitled to your own facts," Pence repeated multiple times throughout the remainder of the debate.
 He could be heard scoffing at one point as Harris reiterated that Biden would not ban fracking.

 4. Foreign policy gets personal

-Pence and Harris talked about foreign in what eventually became personal terms, with Harris assaulting Trump for apparent immorality hurting the United States on the world stage.
+Pence and Harris talked about foreign policy in what eventually became personal terms, with Harris assaulting Trump for apparent immorality hurting the United States on the world stage.

 "What we have seen with Donald Trump is that he has betrayed our friends and... embraced dictators around the world," Harris said.
 "He doesn't understand what it means to be honest."